 Once you are clear on that, look at figure 3.4 on page 18 of your textbook.
-Notice that the independent variable is on the y-axis.
+Notice that the independent variable is on the x-axis of the graph, and the dependent variable is on the y-axis.

 This is the standard way that graphs are created.
 It works that way because that is the natural way our eyes and brain can make sense of the data.